awsdocs/amazon-opensearch-service-developer-guide/doc_source/audit-logs.md

    }
    ```

-To include the request body, return to **Compliance settings** in Kibana and disable **Write metadata**\.
+To include the request body, return to **Compliance settings** in OpenSearch Dashboards and disable **Write metadata**\.
 To exclude events by a specific user, add the user to **Ignored Users**\.

-For a description of each audit log field, see [Audit log field reference](https://opendistro.github.io/for-elasticsearch-docs/docs/security/audit-logs/field-reference/)\.
+For a description of each audit log field, see [Audit log field reference](https://opensearch.org/docs/security-plugin/audit-logs/field-reference/)\.
 For information on searching and analyzing your audit log data, see [Analyzing Log Data with CloudWatch Logs Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) in the *Amazon CloudWatch Logs User Guide*\.

 ## Configuring audit logs using the REST API<a name="audit-log-rest-api"></a>

-We recommend using Kibana to configure audit logs, but you can also use the fine\-grained access control REST API\.
+We recommend using OpenSearch Dashboards to configure audit logs, but you can also use the fine\-grained access control REST API\.
 This section contains a sample request\.
-Full documentation on the REST API is available in the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/security/access-control/api/)\.
+Full documentation on the REST API is available in the [OpenSearch documentation](https://opensearch.org/docs/security-plugin/access-control/api/)\.

 ```
-PUT _opendistro/_security/api/audit/config
+PUT _plugins/_security/api/audit/config
 {
   "enabled": true,
   "audit": {